Morphine Sulfate Pentahydrate

 How long to take it

-It is important that Kapanol is taken regularly, not 'as needed' to relieve pain once it has returned.
-Taking Kapanol at
+It is important that Kapanol is taken regularly, not 'as needed' to relieve symptoms.

-regular times means that the onset of pain is prevented.
+Taking Kapanol at regular times means that the onset of symptoms is prevented.

 If you forget to take it